 Hughes completed his mission, bombing his target, despite damage to his plane, including leaking fuel over an inferno.
 After leaving the target area, the plane's left wing was on fire.
 Hughes was unable to make a crash landing and the plane careened into the ground.
 Hughes and five others died, two were taken as POWs.
-Hughes was awarded the Medal of Honor.
+Hughes was recognized with the Medal of Honor posthumously.

 Aug.
 1, 1970: Quentin Coryatt, former Texas A&M linebacker, was born in St. Croix, Virgin Islands.

 Coryatt attended Robert E. Lee high school in Baytown and played for the Aggies from 1989 to 1991.
 During his junior season, he was a second team All-American, Southwest Conference Defensive Player of the Year, and a member of the All-SWC Team.
 He was drafted second overall in the 1992 NFL Draft by the Indianapolis Colts.

 Coryatt is tied with John David Crow (1958, Chicago Cardinals), Von Miller (2011, Denver Broncos) and Luke Joeckel (2013, Jacksonville Jaguars) for the second-highest draft pick in Texas A&M history.
 Myles Garrett was picked No. 1 in 2017.

 Coryatt is also known for "The Hit" on TCU wide receiver Kyle McPherson in 1991.

 Coryatt played seven years in the NFL for the Colts and Dallas Cowboys.